crashoverride777/swifty-ads/README.md

 # How to use

-- To show an Ad simply call these anywhere you like in your project
+- To show an Ad simply call these methods anywhere you like in your project
 ```swift
 // View Controller
 SwiftyAds.shared.showBanner(from: self)